tjesi/tjesi.github.io/_pages/conferences.md

 I have participated or will participate at the following conferences, seminars and workshops in cryptography and information security.
 If I gave a talk, then the event will have a @ and my presentation will be available under [talks](https://tjerandsilde.no/talks).

-**Eurocrypt 2021@**: The 40th Annual International Conference on the Theory and Applications of Cryptographic Techniques.
+**Eurocrypt 2021**: The 40th Annual International Conference on the Theory and Applications of Cryptographic Techniques.
 April / May, 2021 – Trondheim, Norway.

-**Norsk Kryptoseminar 2020**: January 30, 2020 – Kjeller, Norway. [wiki.math.ntnu.no/nks/nks20](https://wiki.math.ntnu.no/nks/nks20)
+**Norsk Kryptoseminar 2020@**: January 30, 2020 – Kjeller, Norway. [wiki.math.ntnu.no/nks/nks20](https://wiki.math.ntnu.no/nks/nks20)

-**Aarhus Crypto Seminar**: November 20.-21., 2019 – Aarhus, Denmark. [cs.au.dk/~oech/seminar](https://cs.au.dk/~oech/seminar.html)
+**Aarhus Crypto Seminar@**: November 20.-21., 2019 – Aarhus, Denmark. [cs.au.dk/~oech/seminar](https://cs.au.dk/~oech/seminar.html)

-**Sikkerhetsfestivalen 2019**: August 26.-28., 2019 – Lillehammer, Norway. [sikkerhetsfestivalen.no](https://sikkerhetsfestivalen.no)
+**Sikkerhetsfestivalen 2019@**: August 26.-28., 2019 – Lillehammer, Norway. [sikkerhetsfestivalen.no](https://sikkerhetsfestivalen.no)

 **NIST Workshop**: The Second PQC Standardization Conference.
 August 22.-24., 2019 – Santa Barbara, USA. [csrc.nist.gov/Events/2019/Second-PQC-Standardization-Conference](https://csrc.nist.gov/Events/2019/Second-PQC-Standardization-Conference)